More

 • Capacity: whether restrictions are supported by objective findings.

-For more general pathway context, see CTP claim disputes.
+For more general pathway context, see CTP claim disputes, Personal Injury Commission (PIC) and the WPI threshold framework.

 Frequently asked questions